Cynthia Cooper (accountant)

 Cynthia Cooper is an American accountant who formerly served as the Vice President of Internal Audit at WorldCom.
 In 2002, Cooper and her team of auditors worked together in secret and often at night to investigate and unearth $3.8 billion in fraud at WorldCom which, at that time, was the largest corporate fraud in U.S. history.

 Cooper was named one of three "People of the Year" by Time magazine in 2002.

 Education

 Cooper earned her Bachelor of Science in Accounting from Mississippi State University and a Master of Science in Accountancy from the University of Alabama.
-She is a Certified Fraud Examiner (CFE).
+She is a Certified Public Accountant (CPA), Certified Information System Auditor (CISA), Certified Internal Auditor (CIA) and Certified Fraud Examiner (CFE).

 Career

 Cooper worked for the Atlanta offices of public accounting firms PricewaterhouseCoopers and Deloitte & Touche, and later became Vice President of Internal Audit at Worldcom.

 Cooper stayed with MCI (previously Worldcom) for two years following the fraud.
 She and her team helped the company successfully emerge from bankruptcy.